Also known as that time I made and ate a whole cake and lived to tell the tale.

 Something you may or may not know about me is I have little to no self-control when it comes to anything fluffy, sweet, cinnamon-y, crunchy, and/or gooey.
-So basically, I have zero self-control.
-In life.

 In my defense, this cake was and is a manifestation of of all the fall-esque things that make me feel as though I’m wearing an adult onesie made out of fleece and kitty cat sneezes.

-I used to be aaaaaall about the butternut squash, until I met the kabocha squash, which is a whoooooole ‘nother ball of squash wax.
+I used to be all about the butternut squash, until I met the kabocha squash, which is a whole other ball of squash wax.
 And now I see butternut squash as child’s play.
 Still amazing, but it’s got nothing on the kabocha.
 Just a little personal preference for the record.